theegoiko/urvid/README.md

 # urvid
-Uploads a batch of ringtone, notification, alarm and/or UI videos and uploads them to YouTube.
+Makes a batch of ringtone, notification, alarm and/or UI videos and uploads them to YouTube.
 [AI-Generated tool]